mady4ever/Barik_Linux/README.md

 Create Your Own Tiny Linux Size around 7 MB

 THis linux is based on busybox.
 You can edit the script and add more modules if you want and create your own custome linux iso image.

+# Before running script please check following packages.
+GCC, WGET, MAKE,GENISOIMAGE,SYSLINUX,BC

+# Instructions to run the file.
+1] Download file barik_iso_maker.sh
+2] change the permission of file to executable like chmod 777 barik_iso_maker.sh 3] run the script like sh barik_iso_maker.sh or ./barik_iso_maker.sh 4] Sit back and enjoy! it will take around ~40 min but real time depends on your system and internet connection.

+#Edit Script and add more modules and enjoy!